 But the red shorts?
 I really don't have a clue what old man Disney was smoking when he came up with this combination of clothes …… for a mouse?

 A book on the Hidden secrets of Disney World

 Meeting an Armadillo

-Anyway, I finally reached the point where I just couldn't accept the suspense of not knowing any more.
+Anyway, I finally reached the point where I just couldn't accept the suspense of not knowing what the noise was behind my RV, any more.

 So, I reluctantly put my delicious, COLD, beer down and casually sauntered around the RV, and I came face to face with ......

 In Florida?
 And, just a few miles from the Winter home of the great Mouse?